 TRUTH: In almost every community of the United States there are parent support groups and other community organizations directly involved in providing services to families of individuals with Down syndrome.
 You can find a list of groups at http://www.ndss.org/Resources/Local-Support.

 TRUTH: Most people with Down syndrome have a mild to moderate cognitive disability, or intellectual disability.
 This is not indicative of the many strengths and talents that each individual possesses.
 Be considerate of the extra time it might take a person who has a disability to get things done or said.

-TRUTH: Though people with Down syndrome are at an increased risk for certain medical conditions such as congenital heart defects, respiratory and hearing problems, and thyroid conditions, advances in health care and treatment of these conditions have allowed for most individuals with Down syndrome to lead healthy lives.
+TRUTH: People with Down syndrome are at an increased risk for certain medical conditions such as congenital heart defects, respiratory, hearing problems, and thyroid conditions.
+Advances in health care and treatment of these conditions have allowed most individuals with Down syndrome to lead healthy lives.

 TRUTH: Students with Down syndrome are included in typical academic classrooms in schools across the country.
 The current trend in education is for full inclusion in social and educational settings.
 Sometimes students with Down syndrome are included in specific courses, while in other situations students are fully included in the typical classroom for all subjects.
 Increasingly, individuals with Down syndrome graduate from high school with diplomas, and participate in postsecondary academic and college programs.

 TRUTH: People with Down syndrome are active participants in educational, social and recreational activities.
 They are included in the typical education system and take part in sports, music, art programs and any other activities in the community.
 People with Down syndrome are valued members of their families and communities, and make meaningful contributions to society.

 TRUTH: People with Down syndrome have feelings just like anyone else.
 They experience the full range of emotions.
 They respond to positive expressions of friendship and are hurt and upset by inconsiderate behavior.